Telewound Care Canada

 Read our Impact Story Co-Founder and Chief Medical Officer, Swift Medical -

-"Working with the Digital Technology Supercluster has greatly accelerated the pace of innovation at Swift Medical, deepening our IP strategy and assets.
+"Working with DIGITAL has greatly accelerated the pace of innovation at Swift Medical, deepening our IP strategy and assets.
 This has sharpened our competitive edge against global competitors, raised our profile in health technology, and allowed us to provide much more value to our healthcare customers – and ultimately their patients – with the technology we've developed and commercialized through the project."

 Watch the Video Co-Founder and Chief Engineer, Swift Medical